anusha1207/TARCC-Alzheimers/README.md

 - [bayesian-optimization](https://pypi.org/project/bayesian-optimization/)

 ## Folder Structure
-* main: `main.py` orchestrates the run and pipes data between other functions
-* data: contains the pickled files of the top features after performing feature selection and the pickled files of the tuned models.
-This is where the TARCC data has to be copied to run the project.
+* config: The config folder contains two files
-* config: `config.py` sets global variables for parameters and settings for methods, and the data path for the data.
+  * config.py: sets global variables for parameters and settings for methods, and the data path for the data.
-* config: `requirements.txt` contains the necessary dependencies.
+  * requirements.txt: contains all the dependencies and necessary packages/libraries
+* data: The data folder contains pickled features from different models (LGBM, catboost, extra trees, random forest and XGBoost).
+It also contains the combined pickled features.
+* dataset: The dataset contains a csv file of our raw input.
+This is present in the repository for our sponsors to easily reproduce and replicate results.
+* results: This folder contains the results of all our tests, and the combined AUC-ROC plots.
+* script: This folder consists of preprocessing, modeling, feature selection modules.
   * preprocessing: `preprocessing.py` contains the function block to preprocess the data and subset it to usable features from the blood biomarker and diseases data
+  * modeling: `modeling.py` contains functions to run the different models
   * feature selection: `feature_selection.py`  contains functions to evaluate the importance of each feature in determining the most important biomarkers
-* modeling: `modeling.py` contains functions to run the different models
-* results: contains plots of feature selections, ROC curves
+* [TARCC_Demo.ipynb](TARCC_Demo.ipynb) orchestrates the run and pipes data between other functions

 ## Installation and Usage Instructions